er-anubhav/Nirvan/frontend/README.md

 # Nirvana Frontend

-The frontend for Nirvan is built with React, TypeScript, and Vite, offering a modern, responsive interface for citizens and officials to interact with the platform.
+The frontend for Nirvana is built with React, TypeScript, and Vite, offering a modern, responsive interface for citizens and officials to interact with the platform.

 ## 🌟 What Makes Our Frontend Exceptional